 Cross-country/XC mountain bikes

-Cross-country or XC mountain bikes are designed for speed off-road and usually consist of a lightweight, stiff frame and fast-rolling tyres.
-29er wheels are popular and most will have around 80–100mm of travel on their suspension forks.
-These are perfect for people who like to go fast, for long distances, above all else.
+29er (29in) wheels are popular and most will have around 80 to 100mm of travel on their suspension fork.
+These bikes are ideal for people who like to go fast for long distances, above all else.

 Trail mountain bikes

 Trail mountain bikes are the most popular type of mountain bike because they are so versatile.
-Suspension travel is usually in the region of 130–150mm, which gives more scope for tackling bigger features.
+Suspension travel is usually in the region of 130 to 150mm, which gives more scope for tackling bigger features.

 Modern trail bikes also perform very well when pedalling uphill and you can expect either 29in or 27.5in (also known as 650b) wheel sizes.

 Enduro and all-mountain bikes

 Enduro and all-mountain bikes are increasingly popular, particularly with riders who like all-day adventures in mountain environments.
 They’re able to handle climbs and combine versatility with capable handling for techy descents.

 This type of bike will usually be a full-suspension setup, and will have more travel than a trail bike – around 160 to 170mm.
 Aside from enduro racing, this type of bike is great for riders who like technical terrain and long days out exploring natural trails and mountain routes.